HaxonicOfficial/CyberSec_Resources/README.md

 i) Practice real life bug-hunting from Portswigger Labs, Hacker101 CTF.
 j) Register in platforms like bugcrowd, hackerone and start bug hunting.

+Check this repo for some basic CTF questions: https://github.com/HaxonicOfficial/CTF-Practice

 - Bhaskar Kumar  (You can follow me on GitHub and receive updates)
   LinkedIn: https://www.linkedin.com/in/haxonic